Matthew-Taber/ss-docs/secret-import-and-export/automatic-secret-export/index.md

 - **Export Folder Paths:** Whether the export should include folder paths.

 - **Export Password:** The secret whose password value will be used to password-protect the export archive.

-- **Export Path:** The path the export archives are saved to.

-  > **Note:** On-premises Secret Server customers must have write permissions to the directory.

 - **Export TOTP Settings:** Whether the export should include Time-based One-Time Password (TOTP) settings.